CircuitVerse/CircuitVerse/installation_docs/manual/windows.md

 - Use `git submodule update --init` to get the contents of the submodule if you missed using the `--recursive` option while cloning the repository or if you have already done so.

 #### Dependencies
-> Installation guide link have been added to each dependency
+> Installation guide links have been added to each dependency
 - [Git](https://git-scm.com/download/win) - using a GUI such as [SourceTree](https://www.sourcetreeapp.com/) or [GitHub Desktop](https://desktop.github.com/) can help
 - [Ruby 3.2.1](https://www.ruby-lang.org/en/) (Install from this [link](https://github.com/oneclick/rubyinstaller2/releases/download/RubyInstaller-3.2.1-1/rubyinstaller-devkit-3.2.1-1-x64.exe))
     > During installation, you will be prompted to install MSYS2 & MINGW.
 Make sure to install those.